We work. We play. We kid.

 Industrial & Commercial

-North Liberty, with the assistance of area development groups such as ICAD and Priority One, has taken an active role in attracting business and industry.
+North Liberty, with the assistance of area development groups such as ICAD, has taken an active role in attracting business and industry.
 We offer tax incentive programs and help make state and local funding available to companies who wish to locate in North Liberty.
 More than 700 manufacturing jobs are now available in our community.
 The market for commercial and retail positions has improved as well.
 There are over 200 active businesses in North Liberty, ranging in operation from cottage industries to large manufacturers.
-North Liberty has a flourishing banking and biotechnology industries, since the city’s proximity to the University of Iowa provides abundant resources for medical research and a well-educated, experienced pool of employees for such ventures.
+North Liberty has flourishing banking, transportation and biotechnology industries, since the city’s proximity to the University of Iowa provides abundant resources for medical research and a well-educated, experienced pool of employees for such ventures.

-Most elementary students in North Liberty attend Penn, Buford Garner, Van Allen or North Bend elementary schools.
-Most of the City limits are in the Iowa City Community School District, but children west of Jones Boulevard attend school in the Clear Creek Amana School District.
-Older students attend Northwest Junior High and West High School in Iowa City, though the district has plans to build its third high school in north liberty in the next several years.
-Busing is also available to Regina elementary and high school, a parochial school in Iowa City.
+Most elementary students in North Liberty attend Penn, Buford Garner, James Van Allen, Christine Grant or North Bend elementary schools.
+Most of the city limits are in the Iowa City Community School District, but children west of Jones Boulevard attend school in the Clear Creek Amana School District.
+Older students attend North Central Junior High and Liberty High School.
 There are other small, private schools throughout the county.
+Learn more about local schools.

 In 1986 North Liberty opened its first library in the City Hall building.
 In 1996 the Community Center was built, and then expanded in 2004 and again in 2013.
 The Community Library’s recent expansion gives it is now housed in 18,000-square-foot section of this building.
 The Community Center’s Recreation Department offers a variety of informative craft and leisure classes in addition to sports leagues, fitness programs, and aquatics.

-Every year, North Liberty Blues & BBQ brings live blues, mouthwatering barbecue, and free fun for kids of all ages.
+Every July, North Liberty Blues & BBQ brings live blues, mouthwatering barbecue, and free fun for kids of all ages.
+Each winter, Beat the Bitter encourages guests to embrace winter like a Norseman with outdoor games and good cheer.

 North Liberty is located within two miles of Interstate 80 and is located on Interstate 380, known as the Avenue of the Saints, within minutes of the Iowa City and Cedar Rapids metro areas.